Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Method

 \subsection{Model}

 All modelling and fitting routines used in this work are included within the DESI pipeline for likelihood analysis, \texttt{desilike}.\footnote{\url{https://github.com/cosmodesi/desilike}} We use the implementation of the \Velocileptors Lagrangian Perturbation Theory (LPT) code \cite{Chen2020, Chen2021} as our choice of EFT model to compute the redshift-space power spectrum monopole and quadrupole following the baseline parametrisation of \cite{DESI2024.V.KP5}.
-Our choice of model here is arbitrary given the consistency of the DESI EFT codes \cite{KP5s1-Maus}.
-The model computes perturbations up to 1-loop order and its performance has been validated on \Abacus mocks with a fixed HOD model in \cite{KP5s1-Maus,KP5s2-Maus}.
-The baseline for the DESI full-shape analysis investigates five varied cosmological parameters---although little information can be gained from the baryon density, $\omega_b$, as it is not constrained by the data and requires a prior which, in this work, is derived from Big Bang Nucleosynthesis (BBN) constraints \cite{Schoneberg2024}.
-For this reason, we choose to exclude $\omega_b$ from any figures.
-The prior on the scalar spectral index, $n_s$, is a Gaussian centred at $n_s=0.9649$ with a width chosen to be $10\times$ the posterior uncertainty from \emph{Planck} \cite{Planck2018}.
-The model includes two nuisance parameters per power spectrum multipole, counterterms $\alpha$ and stochastic terms SN, and three varied galaxy bias parameters.
-Counterterms and stochastic terms provide an additional contribution on top of the 1-loop power spectrum $P_\mathrm{s,g}^\mathrm{PT}$, leading to the redshift-space power spectrum,
+This choice is arbitrary given the consistency of the DESI EFT codes \cite{KP5s1-Maus}.
+The EFT models employ perturbation theory, in combination with a course-graining of small-scale physics, in order to provide a rigorous prescription of the galaxy power spectrum into the mildly non-linear regime.
+The perturbative part, $P_\mathrm{s,g}^\mathrm{PT}$, is computed to next-to-leading order, also known as the 1-loop contribution.
+Complicated small-scale physics are ``integrated out'' of the perturbative theory into a few counterterms and stochastic parameters which are added at leading order (tree-level).
+The counterterms, $\alpha_n$, capture the coupling of small-scale physical processes to the larger scales of interest while the stochastic terms, $\mathrm{SN}_n$, account for random, uncorrelated small-scale fluctuations.
+As galaxies are biased tracers of the underlying DM distribution, a Taylor expansion of the galaxy overdensity in terms of the matter overdensity propagates Lagrangian bias terms (related but not equivalent to the Eulerian ones, e.g. $b = 1 + b_1$) into the final result.
+This leads to the redshift-space power spectrum,

-where $P_\mathrm{s,lin}$ is related to the linear power spectrum, $f$ is the linear growth rate and $\mu$ is the cosine of the angle between wavevector $k$ and the line of sight (see \cite{KP5s2-Maus} for further details).
-Allowing $b_1$ (linear), $b_2$ (quadratic) and $b_s$ (shear) bias terms to vary grants maximum flexibility of the model to marginalise over uncertainties in the galaxy-halo connection.
-The third order bias term $b_3$ is fixed due to degeneracies with the counterterms following \cite{DESI2024.V.KP5}.
-The prior choices for all 12 varied parameters are listed in \cref{tab:priors}.
+where $P_\mathrm{s,lin}$ is related to the linear power spectrum, $f$ is the linear growth rate and $\mu$ is the cosine of the angle between wavevector $k$ and the line of sight.
+We urge the reader to refer to \cite{KP5s1-Maus,KP5s2-Maus} for further details of the model formalism and validation against \Abacus mocks with a fixed HOD model.